LINKS

 Mullion - The largest village on The Lizard in Cornwall, Mullion is located in an area of beautiful coastline.
 Mullion Map.

 Looe - Another pretty Cornwall fishing town, Looe is situated on both sides of the River Looe.
 Famous for its fresh fish, Looe is also the headquarters of the Shark Angling Club of Great Britain.
-Looe Cornwall Map.
+Looe Map.

 Polperro - An attractive fishing village close to Looe, Polperro was rife with smuggling in centuries past.
 Polperro now mostly relies on tourism for its survival.
 Polperro Map.